Skip to content

 Sanjay Kapoor

 Sanjay Kapoor is an Indian actor, best known for Tamil cinema.
-Sanjay Kapoor began their career in 1995.
-With 30 credits to their name, Sanjay Kapoor remains one of the most prolific and celebrated talents in the industry.
+Sanjay Kapoor began their career in 1995 and has been a prominent figure in the industry for over 31 years.
+With over 60 credits to their name, Sanjay Kapoor remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Sanjay Kapoor's career remains one of the longest and most celebrated in Tamil cinema.

 4.9Avg Rating